cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 2. Place 4 dowel pins into the corresponding holes on the motor bulkhead.
 Ensure the pins do not extend beyond 0.5cm from the surface.
 3. Secure the motor bulkhead, ensuring that the arrow is directed towards the motor cable.
 4. Insert the hip bracket onto the motor, ensuring that the flat surface on the motor shaft is facing outward.
 Utilize a screwdriver to align the hole on the motor shaft.
 Fasten the components together using the shoulder screw.
 5. Fasten the cable to the motor bulkhead using zip ties, following the cable arrangement demonstrated in the video.
-This will prevenet the cable from experiencing strain while the robot is moving.
+This will prevent the cable from experiencing strain while the robot is moving.

 Step 5.
 Attach legs to PCB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^